tarwn/lessthandot-hugo/blogs/content/posts/2011-12-15-continuous-delivery-project-setting-up.md

           * Install Visual Studio
           * Copy folder from existing install (C:Program FilesMSBuildMicrosoftVisualStudiov10.0WebApplications)
       * I went with option 1 and ran windows updates again before continuing
-  4. error CS0234: The type or namespace name &#8216;Mvc' does not exist
+  4. error CS0234: The type or namespace name 'Mvc' does not exist
       * Would have been fixed if I had installed VS (oh well)
       * Download and install MVC: http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=4211